Heatwave/node-hearts-mcts/README.md

 ## TODO

 1. Use Monte Carlo simulation to rollout games to get the Shooting the Moon rate, to adjust passed cards, exposed card and MCTS Shooting the Moon 'wins'.
+1. Add the passed cards to other players' cards, so we can know what cards of opponent has.
+1. Add exposed card.
+1. Add Hearts broken.

 ## References